 Misadventures in Money Management (MiMM)

-Misadventures in Money Management (MiMM) is a cutting edge, graphic novel meets choose your own adventure virtual learning experience that trains future and current servicemembers how to navigate future financial landmines in a fun and interactive way.
+MiMM is a cutting edge, graphic novel where you can choose your own adventure in a virtual learning experience that trains future and current servicemembers and their families on how to navigate future financial landmines in a fun and interactive way.
 The program is currently available for use by all of the U.S. Armed Forces.

 The program covers topics including understanding: